zokhcat/portfolio/_pages/about.md

 17-year-old programmer who enjoys developing software.
 For the past three years, I have been involved in the programming community.
 I prefer to sleep.
 Check out [/r/unixporn](https://www.reddit.com/r/unixporn),[/r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/).

-I am a software engineer intern at [CloudQA](https://cloudqa.io/).
+I did a software engineering internship at [CloudQA](https://cloudqa.io/).
 I wrote a book about building web apps!!!
 Take a look, [Hypebeast](https://notionpress.com/read/hypebeast).

 Finally, you are a wonderful person.
 I wish you a wonderful time with your friends.
 Everything will change in the direction you desire.
 You are deserving of everything.
 CBSE is a shambles.
 If Spotify's servers go down, I will have a mental breakdown.
 Checkout his music covers at [@ked.arx](https://www.instagram.com/ked.arx/).